meta4creations/post-duplicator/readme.txt

 == Changelog ==

+= 2.6 =
+* Changed the default published status to Draft

 = 2.5 =
 * Changed the default post date of duplicated posts to be the current time.